SilverfoxSystems/VB_AzureFunction/README.md

 New - A project template with web deploy support (VS Community edition only) -> [Download from marketplace](https://marketplace.visualstudio.com/items?itemName=SilverfoxSystems0.FunctionAppVbFwHttpTrigger1).

- VS Pro and Enterprise editions can be ordered [here](http://silverfox.systems/OrderVSIX.aspx).
+Packages for Pro and Enterprise editions can be ordered [here](http://silverfox.systems/OrderVSIX.aspx).